-Les and Lisa met in Arcata, California (near the city of Eureka) – married and then started a restaurant in 1991 – also in Arcata, called Folie Douce.
-They built up a premium wine selection which ultimately earned them the Wine Spectator Award of Excellence.
+Les and Lisa met in Arcata, California (near the city of Eureka) – married and then started a restaurant in 1991 – called Folie Douce.
+It was through the restaurant that they met future business partners Bob and Lily Hitchcock.
 Eventually Les decided to make home wine – but then soon started making limited quantities of commercial wine from premium grape sources in the Napa Valley.
-For several years Les make the arduous 11 hour round trip drive from Arcata to Napa to pickup the grapes and drive them back to Humboldt County (shout out to Eureka based 101.5 KEKA Thunder Country with its 100,000 watts of broadcasting power) where he made the wine in a garage.
+For several years Les make the arduous 8-10 hour round trip drive from Arcata to Napa to pickup the grapes and drive them back to Humboldt County (shout out to Eureka based 101.5 KEKA Thunder Country with its 100,000 watts of broadcasting power) where he made the wine in a garage.
 Their first crush was in 1993, a mere 175 cases – and production moved from their garage to a stand alone building next to Les and Lisa’s home in Arcata.

 Sometimes in certain industries, regardless of background, when someone is passionate about something they often create something just as good as those who were formally trained in a particular field.
 Such is the case with Les.
 He was a former grave digger, wood worker, turned construction worker turned restaurant owner, turned vintner.
 His wines have received exemplary ratings and a loyal following from his customers including from Robert Parker who first wrote about them in 1997 (helping expose their wines to numerous collectors).

 Wine making here involves both family and friends; several other labels have been made at the winery over the years (or are still made at the winery) including Drinkward-Peschon (a partnership between Lisa and winemaker Françoise Peschon), Robert Nenow, Zeitgeist Cellars and Les’s son Sean who founded Sova Wines.
-They produce red wines exclusively focusing on Cabernet Sauvignon and a variety of blends.
+They produce red wines exclusively, focusing on Cabernet Sauvignon and a variety of blends.
 A number of their labels are based on specific pieces of art – usually paintings.
 Total production as of the time of our latest update is about 4,500 cases per year.
-Their wines are generally made in small lot productions –
+Their wines are generally made in small lot productions.

-Their Spare Me is a blend that changes every year – it is a barrel selection of wines that do not fit into their other wines.
+Spare Me is a blend that changes every year – it is a barrel selection of wines that do not fit into their other wines.
 The very unique label is of a woman bowling based off a statue they purchased on Ebay – two random details on the statue stand out, one are the letters SH (one could take this to mean St. Helena and the year 1962 – the year Lisa was born).
 The 2013 Behrens Family Winery Spare Me is dark in the glass with darker fruit aromas including blackberry along with notes of leather and cedar box on the bouquet.
 A very approachable wine in it’s youth, it is somewhat juicy on the palate with mouth watering acidity.
 Medium bodied with somewhat dusty fairly well integrated tannins anchor the finish.

 While they produce some wines year after year – a number of their wines/labels have only been produced for a few vintages.

-Opting for a more accessible tasting room, Behrens Family Winery now maintains their primary tasting room ‘hidden’ just off of Main Street in the southern part of St. Helena.
-The ‘little yellow house’ is available for tastings by appointment; it is located next to one of St. Helena’s most auspicious and well-known vineyards – Dr. Crane.
-Despite being so close to Highway 29 this is actually quite a relaxing place to sit and enjoy wine either inside their tiny tasting salon or outside in their small patio area.
+Opting for a more accessible tasting room, Behrens Family Winery maintains their primary tasting room ‘hidden’ just off of Main Street in the southern part of St. Helena.
+The ‘little yellow house’ is open for tastings by appointment; it is located next to one of St. Helena’s most auspicious and well-known vineyards – Dr. Crane.
+This is not the first time this home has been used as a tasting space – prior occupant was Karl Lawrence Cellars.